 You need to work with clients, so you must be able to understand their needs and present your ideas to them clearly.
 It’s also important for negotiating your payment methods because you should sort things out before starting the project to avoid unfair situations.

-Good communication skill is important because if you know how to talk to your clients, you can make a good relationship with them and they are more likely to hire you again.
+Good communication skills are important because if you know how to talk to your clients, you can make a good relationship with them and they are more likely to hire you again.

 5. Stress handling